L. Martin and the ASK Community

 Is our collective attitude the real reason why we fail to attract any significant following of new people ― or of a younger generation to continue this work long after we are

 gone?
-Where are our goals and long term planning clearly defined online?
-We seem
+Where are our goals and long term planning clearly defined online

 to be a rudderless ship adrift in a sea of confusion.